 No department or program code is needed to send scores.
 If ETS requires a department code to send scores, please use the department you are applying to or the general code if the department is not available.

-We will continue to accept the following alternative exams for all applications submitted in AY 2021-2022:
+While these alternative TOEFL options are no longer available for new test-takers, we will continue to accept the following for all applications submitted in AY 2022-2023:

 - TOEFL iBT Special Home Edition: ETS is offering at home testing for the TOEFL iBT in selected locations where it is not currently possible to deliver in-person testing.